ABC's of Death 2½

-ABC's of Death 2½ (also known on-screen as ABCs of Death 2.5, or also referred to as ABC's of Death 2½: World Competition Edition) is a 2016 American comedy horror anthology film produced by Ant Timpson, Ted Geoghegan and Tim League.
+ABC's of Death 2½ (also known on-screen as ABCs of Death 2.5, or also referred to as ABC's of Death 2½: World Competition Edition) is a 2016 American comedy horror anthology film produced by Ant Timpson, Ted Geoghegan, and Tim League.
 It contains shorts, each by different directors.
-It is the third installment overall in the titular film series, a follow-up film to and spin-off to the first and second movies.
+It is the third and final installment overall in the titular film series, a follow-up film and spin-off to the first and second films.

 Plot

 Unlike the first two films, ABC's of Death 2½ is composed of 26 "audition films" for the letter M. These films competed for the spot in ABCs of Death 2, with M is for Masticate being the winner.
 The 26 were chosen out of more than 500 entries, in alphabetical order.